jentery/routledgeCompanionMSDH/projects.md

 Open Simulator: “[A]n open source multi-platform, multi-user 3D application server.
 It can be used to create a virtual environment (or world) which can be accessed through a variety of clients, on multiple protocols.”
 See www.opensimulator.org/wiki/Main_Page.

-Open Street Map: “[A] map of the world, created by people like you and free to use under an open license. . . .
+Open Street Map (OSM): “[A] map of the world, created by people like you and free to use under an open license. . . .
 Contributors use aerial imagery, GPS devices, and low-tech field maps to verify that OSM is accurate and up to date.”
 See www.openstreetmap.org.

 The Oregon Trail: A computer game developed in the 1970s to expose children to the realities of nineteenth-century pioneer life on the Oregon Trail.

 Otsi:!
-Rise of the Kanien'kehá:ka Legends: An AbTeC PC videogame (2008-2009).
+Rise of the Kanien'kehá:ka Legends: An AbTeC PC videogame (2008-09).
 See www.abtec.org/iif/index.php/outputs/output-1.

 Oxford English Dictionary of National Biography: “[T]he national record of men and women who have shaped British history and culture, worldwide, from the Romans to the 21st century.
 The Dictionary offers concise, up-to-date biographies written by named, specialist authors.”
 See www.oxforddnb.com.